 Tunda is 29 years old from a born in a polygamous Maasai family with three wives, thus she has fourteen brothers and sisters in total.
 She grew up in a small village in Maasai land called Enaibelibel in the midst of the rich, beautiful and sometime cruel and biased cultural practices of the Maasai community and especially being born female made her very vulnerable compared to a male child.
 Today she is one of the few graduate girls from the Maasai community who was never circumcised and escaped being married off at a young age.
 Tunda is a university graduate with a degree in development studies and planning to do her masters soon.

 Tunda joined Ngong Road Children Association in February 2010 as a volunteer caseworker as a way of giving back to the community.
 A year later she became a full-time caseworker.
 She says she has learnt a lot from the kids; they have become part of her life and given her life a different dimension.
 She believes education is the backbone of success for any individual and for the development of any country.

 Office Assistant: Sylvia Mwangi

-Sylvia is 24 years old, the eldest of four children.
+Sylvia is 27 years old, the eldest of four children.
 She has worked with NRCA since January 2011, as office assistant keeping the office clean and tidy and preparing lunch for the staff daily.

 She completed her secondary education at Kiangunyi Secondary School in Kangema.
 She later volunteered at Children’s Garden Home in Uthiru where she helped in cleaning and feeding children.
 She is currently studying Community Development and Social Work at Kenya Institute of Development Studies (KIDS).